2023 – The Better Flood Insurance Louisiana Reviewed

 A typical Louisiana homeowners’ policy is written through Farmers, State Farm, Allstate, and Progressive, for instance, excludes flooding as something that will be covered under their homeowner’s policy.

 In most cases, the only way to get flood coverage is by purchasing a stand-alone flood insurance policy.
 However, you should ask your homeowners agent if you can add an endorsement to your homeowner’s policy to cover flooding.
 Yet, don’t be too surprised if the answer is NO.

 Do I need flood insurance in Louisiana?

-If your home or business is in a flood zone, that is considered low flood risk area.
+If your home or business is in a flood zone, that is considered a low flood risk area.
 Sadly, many homeowners decide to forgo purchasing coverage because they believe they are safe from flooding.
-Some real estate agents and some insurance agents may even say you don’t need it.
+Some real estate and insurance agents may even say you don’t need it.

-I ask you to consider the facts: 20-percent of all flooding events across our nation come in areas that are considered low risk.
+I ask you to consider the facts: 20 percent of all flooding events across our nation come in areas that are considered low risk.
 After our last few major storms (Hurricane Harvey), we saw flooding in these low-risk areas.
-In 80 percent of these individuals, they had water in their home or building and didn’t have flood insurance coverage.
+In80 percent of these individuals had water in their homes or buildings and didn’t have flood insurance coverage.

 In Harris county, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.

-We hear often that people believe that the government will help, and this is true.
-However, there are a few things that must align for you to get government assistance.
+We often hear that people believe the government will help, which is true.
+However, a few things must align for you to get government assistance.

 The president of the United States must declare the flooding event a state of emergency.
 If this doesn’t happen, then there won’t be assistance.